 Attribute Name Category User Field givenName Basic Information First Name sn Basic Information Last Name eduPersonPrincipalName Basic Information Primary Email Basic Information Primary Email eduPersonAffiliation Employee Details Department

-The eduPersonAffiliation attribute sets the Department assigned to the user in the Room Booking System.
+The eduPersonAffiliation attribute sets the Department assigned to the user in Room Booking.
 While you can use any assigned attribute for the user, we recommend the Employee Details > Department permission because it must be a single setting for each user.
 When you're happy with the settings, click Finish.

-- You'll be shown a completion message informing you that you've completed setting up the SSO for the Room Booking System and that now you need to upload the Google IDP data to the Room Booking System.
+- You'll be shown a completion message informing you that you've completed setting up the SSO for Room Booking and that now you need to upload the Google IDP data to Room Booking.
 Click Ok.

 This completes the setup of G Suite SAML authentication.